Skip to main content

 Introduction

-Irrigation plays a vital role in fostering the economic viability of agricultural production in Oklahoma, especially in the arid and semi-arid western parts of the state.
+Irrigation plays a vital role in fostering the economic viability of agricultural production in Oklahoma, especially in the arid/semi-arid western parts of the state.
 In recent years, irrigated agriculture has been challenged by prolonged droughts and strong competition from industrial, urban and environmental sectors over limited freshwater resources.
 These constraints along with the increasing demand in food, feed, fiber and fuel necessitate the urgent need to provide Oklahoma producers with tools to improve irrigation management and maximize water productivity.
 This task, however, is not possible without understanding the current situation of irrigated agriculture and investigating its potential weaknesses and opportunities.

-Irrigation and Water Management Survey, 2018
+Irrigation and Water Management Survey 2023

 General Information